fhiso/legacy-format/serialisation-iri.md

 Its *level* is 0, its *tag* is `HEAD`, and it has no *identifier* nor *payload string*.

 Each `elfm:HEADER` has several data-model-level metadata *substructures*, as outlined in [ELF-DataModel].
-In addition, it has several two serialisation-specific metadata *pseudo-substructure* which *shall* be added as part of serialisation: exactly one `CHAR` and at most one `SCHMA`.
+In addition, it has several serialisation-specific metadata *pseudo-substructure* which *shall* be added as part of serialisation: one `CHAR`, one `GEDC`, and at most one `SCHMA`.

 #### CHAR